JohnMYamamoto/JohnMYamamoto.github.io/essays/smartquestions.md

 ---

 Paragraph 1: Why smart questions are important
 Often the quality of an answer originates from the quality of the question being answered.
-Anyone can relate to asking an obvious or unrelated question in school and recieving a sigh from their teacher paired with the response question of "Are you even paying attention in this class young woman/man"?
+Anyone can relate to the sting of a blunt response to a poorly formed question.
+"Are you even trying?," our peers sometimes ask us when we are careless with our inquiries.
+Well, the first step to asking good questions is to try, and the second step is to have a well-thought-out strategy to asking good questions.

 Paragraph 2: What constitutes a smart question?
+After reading "How to ask questions the smart way" by Eric Raymond and done some thinking of my own, I have come up with a simple guideline for asking smart questions particularly in open-source communities.

 Paragraph 3 & 4: The questions and how they do or don't fill the precepts for smart questions